wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of the Chesapeake — Com.
+Capture of the Chesapeake--Com.
 Decatur blockaded in New-London.